-A lot of future business risks require some crystal ball gazing, but the most pressing issue facing business is nothing short of an existential threat to capitalism as we know it.
+A lot of future threats to business require some crystal ball gazing, but the most pressing issue is nothing short of an existential threat to capitalism as we know it.

 With America’s election of Donald Trump as president and the threatened trade protectionism that may come with him, combined with the forces that drove Brexit threatening to spread across Europe, a backlash against globalisation is firmly afoot.

 It’s not something any individual company can hope to do much about, but Fathom Research says “reversing globalisation will damage producers of tradable goods and services, wherever they are located, and shrink the global economic pie”.
 In other words, bad news for businesses of all shapes and sizes.